DiverOfDark/ObjectRepository/README.md

 Assert.IsTrue(ReferenceEquals(myParent, newParent));
 ```

-What happens here? *Set<ParentModel>()* returns *TableDictionary<ParentModel>* which is essentially ConcurrentDictionary<ParentModel, ParentModel>* and provides additional methods for indexes.
+What happens here? *Set&lt;ParentModel&gt;()* returns *TableDictionary&lt;ParentModel&gt;* which is essentially *ConcurrentDictionary&lt;ParentModel, ParentModel&gt;* and provides additional methods for indexes.
 This allows to have a Find methods to search by Id (or other fields) without iterating all objects.

 When you add something to *ObjectRepository* subscription to property changes is created, thus any property change also add object to write queue.
 Property updating looks just like regular POCO object::